WICG/background-fetch/README.md

 `bgFetchFailEvent` extends `bgFetchEvent`, with the following additional members:

-* `failedFetches` - a sequence of objects, which have the following members:
+* `fetches` - a sequence of objects, which have the following members:
   * `request` - a [`Request`](https://fetch.spec.whatwg.org/#request-class).
   * `response` - a [`Response`](https://fetch.spec.whatwg.org/#response-class).